 Read More

+Energy Master Plans What is an Energy Master Plan (EMP)?
 Energy Master Plans (EMP) are methods for Sustainable Energy Communities to understand and identify their current situation and projected destination in relation to energy use.
-EMPs can be used as road maps for communities to achieve significant savings on energy expenditure and waste, focusing on a targeted approach.
-Communities often have a very good grasp
+EMPs can be used as road maps for communities to achieve significant savings on energy expenditure and waste, focusing on

 Read More